avatarnewyork/avatarnewyork.github.com/README.md

 * tags: in yaml format - if this project should be featured, add `featured` to the tag
 * published: should be true

+6. To test your post, goto your project dir and run: `jekyll build`.
+This will rebuild the site and store under _site
+7. Test your post by going to the URL
-6. When ready to publish, commit and push to the master branch.
+8. When ready to publish, commit and push to the master branch.
 Your post will appear in a few minutes.

 ### Avatar Workshop Workflow - Use http://prose.io